 Is there a Healthy Granola?

-We hear this question so much these days, as supermarket granolas have recently received some pretty bad publicity in the news, as they have been found to contain too many pesticides.
+We hear this question so much these days.
+Not all granolas are good for you – particularly as supermarket granolas receive some pretty bad publicity in the news.
+Not only have many commercial granolas been found to contain too many pesticides but they also contain far too much sugar.

 Another reason why granola has a reputation of being bad for you is on the calorie count with the amount of nuts it contains.
-Moderation is key.
+Moderation is key so please follow the quantities I give below in the recipe.
 In any case, after a bowl in the morning, you’ll probably find that it’s pretty filling to set you up until lunchtime.

 Healthy Sugar Free Granola

 As with all my recipes at home, I always taste-test until I’ve reduced the sugar to a minimum.
 As with my homemade maple granola, no sugar is needed!
-The natural sugars are sweet enough to start the day, coming from the maple syrup and the dried fruits.
+The natural sugars from the dried fruits (cranberries and apples) are also sweet enough to start the day, coming from the maple syrup and the dried fruits.
+It’s also vegan as it doesn’t contain honey.

 Although this video is for chocolate granola, the recipe base is the same.